uqqu/Cadans/README.md

 if the key is released quickly – it is treated as a tap; if held – the tap action is ignored (an attempt to use it as a modifier).
 If the modifier is used in at least one event, the key’s tap action will no longer trigger – regardless of the hold threshold.

-> This is the only assignment type that can be applied to system modifier keys.
-> This ensures full compatibility with standard system shortcuts.
 The program only intercepts combinations that you explicitly assign.
 For example, if you define `Alt[mod_1]+F4 → (some_action)`, it will override the system behavior and execute your custom action, while other combinations without explicit assignments will continue to work as usual – `Alt+Tab`, `Alt+Esc`, ….

 Modifiers can be combined with each other to create new assignments – `Alt[mod_1] + q → §`, `RMB[mod_2] + Alt[mod_1] + q → ∑`, in any combination you define.